gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { AnyAction } from '@reduxjs/toolkit';
 import { CaseReducer } from '@reduxjs/toolkit';
 import { CaseReducerActions } from '@reduxjs/toolkit';
-import { CommandProcessingStatus as CommandProcessingStatus_2 } from '../../../model/index.js';
 import { ComponentPropsWithRef } from 'react';
 import { ComponentType } from 'react';
 import { Context } from 'react';